Honors - Prof. Hung

 Congratulate Prof. Hung on Publishing in Nature Synthesis as a Major Corresponding author

 Realizing the practical application of CO2 electroreduction for urban wastewater denitrification.
-Nature Water 2025, accepted.
+Nature Water 2025, 3, 1291.

 Breaking the Linear-scaling Limit in Multi-electron-transfer Catalysis through Intermediate Spillover.
 Nature Catal.
 2025, 8, 378.